Aakarshh/LeetCode_SQL50/README.md

-this repo contains the solution queries to LeetCode SQL 50 problems.
+this repo contains the solution queries to LeetCode SQL 50 problems